An initiative for a better understanding and framing of the ethical, legal and societal implications of AI by leveraging a transdisciplinary approach.

 The rapid pace of AI development adds to the challenges facing modern societies, their citizens and raises multiple ethical, legal, and policy issues.
 This requires a better understanding of the societal implications of AI.

-The AI + Society Initiative will define problems and identify solutions to essential issues related to ethical AI and technology development.
-The research will leverage a transdisciplinary approach to advance AI methods and tools, with a focus on their responsible applications.
+The AI + Society Initiative aims at defining problems and identifying solutions to essential issues related to ethical AI and technology development.
+The research leverages a transdisciplinary approach to advance AI methods and tools, with a focus on their responsible applications.

-The new Initiative will offer students new opportunities to gain experience, locally and abroad, in an emerging field that will have profound implications on Canadian society in the years to come.
-The Initiative’s outreach will include lectures, conferences and workshops, training, tools, frameworks, and white papers that will help develop global thought-leadership on AI and society.
+The Initiative offers students new opportunities to gain experience, locally and abroad, in an emerging field that will have profound implications on Canadian society in the years to come.
+The Initiative’s outreach includes lectures, conferences and workshops, training, tools, frameworks, and white papers that will help develop global thought-leadership on AI and society.
 While being grounded in rigorous evidence-based academic research, most outreach (public lectures, training, tools, white papers, reports) will be developed with the general public in mind, so non-academic stakeholders can take ownership, and implement them, to have a transformative impact within their communities.

-The Scotiabank Fund for the AI and Society Initiative will support a research agenda organized under two streams:
+The Scotiabank Fund for the AI and Society Initiative supports an initial research agenda organized under two streams:

 AI + Inclusion